ThePrimeagen/fem-git/lessons/04-git-gud/A-bisect.md

 * If you know the file/module in which the bug exists and the file changes infrequently then logs can be a very fast method to identify the problem commit.
+  - This can be particularly useful when people use good commit messages.
+It will help you understand why they made the change they did

 * If people take seriously their commit messages and add key words then searching can provide a fast and powerful mechanism to find the correct change.